blackducksoftware/detect_advisor/README.md

 # REPORT FILE

 An optional report file can be specified (`-r repfile` or `--report repfile`).
 If the `-f` or `--full` option is also specified then full information will be written to the report file including lists of duplicate large files, duplicate large folders, binary files etc.

+If large duplicate files or folders are identified (or folders containing only binary files), then a recommended `.bdignore` with list of folders to ignore is also produced in the report file.

+A list of large binary files is also produced in the report file, and you should consider sending them to Binary scan (note this a separate licensed product to standard Black Duck) by zipping into an archive, and using the Detect `--detect.binary.scan.file.path=XXX.zip` option.